devihor25/trading-bot/README.md

 ## License
 This project is for leisure and educational purposes.
 You are free to use and modify it.
 The provided account is a demo account on MT5 platform, and you can create your own demo account for testing.

-## Contact
-Feel free to contact via email for any questions or suggestions: bincu008@gmail.com